 About South Central Power Company

-South Central Power Company is a member-owned electric cooperative serving over 110,000 residential, commercial and industrial customers in 24 Ohio counties.
-We maintain over 11,000 miles of energized power lines that traverse 24 counties in Ohio.
+South Central Power Company is a member-owned electric cooperative serving more than 120,000 residential, commercial and industrial customers in 24 Ohio counties.
+We maintain more than 12,000 miles of energized power lines that traverse 24 counties in Ohio.
 The Cooperative is a private enterprise owned and operated by the people it serves.
 The members elect an 11-member Board of Trustees that govern the co-op.
 The Board establishes policies, reviews co-op activities, and makes needed decisions.
 They hire a President and CEO who in turn hires a staff of employees to carry out the policies and operate and maintain the co-op’s lines and equipment.

 In 1998, South Central Power Company became a Touchstone Energy Cooperative allowing us to be identified as part of a nationwide alliance of independently owned and operated electric cooperatives under a single brand identity.
 As a Touchstone Energy Cooperative, South Central Power Company has recommitted itself to principles we’ve operated under for years: integrity, accountability, innovation and community spirit.